Vault Enterprise Namespaces

 Rather than rely on Vault system admins, namespaces can be managed by delegated admins who can be prescribed administration rights for their namespace.
 These delegated admins can also create their own child namespaces, thereby prescribing admin rights on a subordinate group of delegate admins.

 Child namespaces can share policies from their parent namespaces.
 For example, a child namespace may refer to parent identities (entities and groups) when writing policies that function only within that child namespace.
 Similarly, a parent namespace can have policies asserted on child identities.
+This behavior can be configured using the group-policy-application API, and can be set to allow policies to be applied irrespective of namespace hierarchy, allowing sharing across any namespace.

 Refer to the Secure Multi-Tenancy with Namespaces tutorial to learn how to use Vault as a Service to allow organizations(tenants) to manage their own secrets and policies.